gn-pmcgeough/dotfiles/README.md

     stow .
     ```

+8.  **Install Zsh Theme:**
+    Copy the custom Zsh theme to the Oh My Zsh themes directory.
+The `.zshrc` in this repository is already configured to use this theme.
+    ```bash
+    mkdir -p ~/.oh-my-zsh/custom/themes && cp pierce.zsh-theme ~/.oh-my-zsh/custom/themes/pierce.zsh-theme
+    ```

 ## Maintenance

 This repository includes a `Makefile` and a `sync.sh` script to help you manage your dotfiles.